-- 1. The SEBC MUST use link-local [RFC 3927] for the home network interface to acquire an IP address that is to be used for the establishment of the TCP connection for IP connectivity. - 2.
-The SEBC MUST terminate SEBC operation, if the SEBC loses connection with the SEBS and is not able to locate a replacement DSG SEB Server. - 3.
-The SEBC MUST use its CableLabs certificates for DSG SEB TLS sessions. - a.
+- 3. The SEBC MUST use its CableLabs certificates for DSG SEB TLS sessions. - a.
 If the device has both DOCSIS and OpenCable certificates, then it first attempts to authenticate with DOCSIS certificates, if this fails (e.g., SEBC is not a DOCSIS device), then it attempts to authenticate with OpenCable certificates. - 4.
 The SEBC MUST reject any UPnP DSG SEB Action received from an unauthenticated device. - 5.
-The SEBC MUST reject any UPnP DSG SEB Query received from an unauthenticated device. - 6.
-The SEBC will establish a SEB Tunnel as described in Section F.3. - 7.
+The SEBC will establish a SEB Tunnel as described in Section F.3. - 6.
 The SEBC MUST utilize a value of 0xFF for UCID when providing UCID values to the DSG Client Controller.

-F.2.7.1 Downstream Forwarding
+F.2.7.1 Downstream Forwarding Downstream Forwarding